bernardmizz13/jonitor.js/README.md

 ### Captured events

-In order to instrument the required functions, the user must include the name of the functions comma seperated in object `allowedEvents`.
+In order to instrument the required functions, the user must include the name of the functions comma seperated in object `allowedEvents`, this is located in **jonitor.js**.

 ### Installation